 Next, reach out to your payroll provider to set up your new accrual policy.
 If you are an SDP client, you can do this by emailing [email protected].
 Once our team receives your request, we will send you a Company Accrual Setup Form to complete.

-After completing the form, all you need to do is send it back to us with a copy of your written accruals policy from your company handbook and the current available accrual balance for each of your employees.
+After completing the form, all you need to do is send it back to us with:

-Then, our team will review your submitted policy, set up the accruals, and schedule a call to review the setup and provide you an Accrual Explanation and Illustration for your approval.
+Then, our team will review your submitted policy, set up the accruals, and schedule a call to review the setup.
+During the call, we’ll also provide you with an Accrual Explanation and Illustration for your approval.